Wilson13/Practices/README.md

  This is due to the double loop which sorts N items each.
  "This technique is called bubble sort or sinking sort because the smaller values gradually "bubble" their way upward to the top of the aaray like air bubbles rising in water, while the larger values sink to the bottom of the array. "

 3. Merge Sort

 A divide and conquer algorithm developed by John Von Neumann.
 Worst and average case complexity: O(nlogn).

   Algorithm:

-  i.
-Divide the array into halves.
+  1. Divide the array into halves.
       - If only one element exists, it is sorted; else, divide the array [A] into halves.

-  ii.
-Merge the sorted array (sorting is also done over here).
+  2. Merge the sorted array (sorting is also done over here).
       - Compare the leftmost element from both arrays 1A & 2A, store the smallest element, gradually moving upward.
       - Store remaining elements if comparison is completed.